tldrbins/tldrbins.github.io/content/phishing.md

 ### Phishing with Shortcut (With SMB Share Write Permission)

-If you found any interaction from target to smb share (e.g., clean up)
+If you found any interaction from target to smb share (e.g. cronjob)

 #### Start a Local Responder Listener